Desparion7/Food-Recipe/README.md

 # Getting Started
 To get started with this project, follow the steps below:

-1.Make sure you have Node.js installed on your machine.
+1. Make sure you have Node.js installed on your machine.
 You can download it from nodejs.org.
-2.Clone the project repository to your local machine:
+2. Clone the project repository to your local machine:

  > git clone <repository-url>

-3.Navigate to the project directory
+3. Navigate to the project directory
-4.Install the project dependencies:
+4. Install the project dependencies:

  > npm install

-5.Start the development server:
+5. Start the development server:

  > npm run dev

 6. Open your web browser and visit the provided URL.
 You should see the application running on  http://localhost:5173/

 # Project Structure

 The project structure is organized as follows:
 public: This directory contains the publicly accessible files such as images, and other assets.
 src: This directory contains the source code of the project.